KiyanShabestary/2019_CRISPRi_library/README.md

 # 2019_lactate_droplets
-Pipeline for analyzing NGS data
+Pipeline for analyzing NGS data of our lactate library after microfluidics sorting.

+## Contents